 Although almost everyone would accept an organ if they needed one, and with 90% of people in Northern Ireland supporting organ donation, just 50% of the population of Northern Ireland are registered organ donors.

-At present, around 200 people in Northern Ireland are on the transplant waiting list and each year around 14 people die waiting for an organ.
+Around 115 people in Northern Ireland are on the transplant waiting list and each year 10-15 people die waiting for an organ.

 It may seem like a lot of people are already on the register, so why do we still have a shortage of organs?
 Only a small percentage of those who’ve expressed a wish to be a donor will die in the right circumstances for donation to be possible.
 This makes it crucial for more people to sign the register or talk about their wishes to a family member or friend.